minesh1291/Adaping-Data-Science-for-Industries/README.md

 - Accourding to the defined goal we can start `collecting data`
 -

+How much data do I need to collect ?
+-

+What evaluation metric do I use ?
+How much accuracy is good enough ?
+-

-Do I need to apply Deep Leaning?
+Do I need to apply Deep Leaning ?
 -

 Do I need highend computation power ?